 There is a lot of research into which symptoms respond well to acupuncture, but the important thing is to find a practitioner you feel confident will work with you as an individual treating both you and your symptoms.
 The best thing if you have any questions is to call Alison to discuss further.

 For more information about the origins of acupuncture and modern research into its effectiveness please visit the British Acupuncture Council’s website: www.acupuncture.org.uk

 What does it feel like?

 Acupuncture needles are ultra fine and most people hardly feel them being inserted.
-Alison uses Japanese style techniques where the needles are inserted very shallowly in a pain free manner.
-Sometimes other Chinese medicine techniques such as cupping and the use of a warming herb called moxa are used to help the smooth flow of qi.
+Sometimes other Chinese medicine techniques such as cupping and the use of a warming herb called moxa are used.

 Is it safe?